 APS has not released details about the timing for decommissioning the three older units because it hinges on the coal contract.
 Negotiations for the extension are ongoing, Gross said.

-The negotiations come against a backdrop
+The negotiations come against a backdrop of reduced demand for coal in the United States.

 Plans for San Juan Generating Station, the area's other coal plant, call for closing some units and replacing them with natural gas power in years to come.